-Based entirely on fundamental physical constants and equations a method was derived and modeled for the calculation of particle-size distribution using the densitytime function of settling soil suspension.
-The lifting power that acts on the floating cylinder is measured which in turn allowed to design an equipment for the quasicontinuous particle-size analysis.
+Based entirely on fundamental physical constants and equations a method was derived and modelled for the calculation of particle-size distribution using the density-time function of settling soil suspension.
+The lifting power acting on the floating cylinder is measured, which in turn allowed to design an equipment for the quasi-continuous particle-size analysis.
 The physical theory of the new system is similar to that of conventionally used systems, therefore data derived using this new system are comparable and compatible to data measured by the pipette or hydrometer methods.
-The only difference among the above-mentioned methods is that particle size distribution data measured by the new method are more precise and more detailed, therefore no interpolation is needed, no matter what classification system is to be matched.
-Using solutions that are denser than the conventional water-based solutions may provide the possibility to successfully measure the distribution of coarse materials as well.
+The only difference among the abovementioned methods is that particle-size distribution data measured by the new method are more precise and more detailed, therefore no interpolation is needed, no matter which classification system is to be matched.
+An approximate measurement range of $\sim 0.2 \,\mu m$ to $\sim 500 \,\mu m$ is feasible using the current settings, due to physical (immediate settlement) and practical (measurement time vs. required accuracy) limitations.
+However, increasing the density of the liquid phase above that of the conventional water-based solutions may provide the possibility of successfully measuring the distribution of coarser materials too.

 Unification of different national particle-size classification systems is possible precisely with an equipment of continuous particle-size analysis.
 The quasi-continuous particle-size distribution curves, measured with this automated equipment, are suitable to fit with any national particle-size distribution categories, where otherwise possibilities of comparison are limited.
 With these results, errors of interpolated conversion are eliminated, making it possible to create international databases and maps, and to deduce more reliable conclusions than currently possible.
 More extended comparisons for the justification of this technique are necessary and are planned.